chiamin/chiamin.github.io/_pages/about.md

 In particular, my research interests include the following categories:
 * Developing new numerical techniques for quantum many-body systems, mainly based on tensor network states and quantum Monte Carlo
-* Quantum phases in the models related to high-temperature superconductor
+* Correlated electrons and high-temperature superconductor
-* Quantum phases in the models related to cold atom systems
+* Quantum phases in cold-atom systems
 * Non-equalibrium dynamics and quantum transport in low dimension

 ---